 The analysis of any legal or medical billing is dependent on numerous specific facts — including the factual situations present related to the patients, the practice, the professionals and the medical services and advice.
 Additionally, laws and regulations and insurance and payer policies are subject to change.
 The information that has been accurate previously can be particularly dependent on changes in time or circumstances.
 The information contained in this web site is intended as general information only.
 It is not intended to serve as medical, health, legal or financial advice or as a substitute for professional advice of a medical coding professional, healthcare consultant, physician or medical professional, legal counsel, accountant or financial advisor.
 If you have a question about a specific matter, you should contact a professional advisor directly.
 CPT copyright American Medical Association.
 All rights reserved.
 CPT is a registered trademark of the American Medical Association.

-Texas PT Supervision and Delegation
+New Jersey PT Supervision and Delegation

 "Direct supervision" means the presence of the supervising physical therapist on site, available to respond to any consequence occurring during any treatment procedure.

 "General supervision" means supervision by a physical therapist in which: the physical therapist shall be available at all times by telecommunications but is not required to be on-site for direction and supervision; and the supervising physical therapist assesses on an ongoing basis the ability of the physical therapist assistant to perform the selected interventions as directed.

 What are the responsibilities of the PT when providing direct supervision?

 When providing direct supervision, a supervising licensed physical therapist shall be in the same building or, where physical therapy is rendered in several contiguous buildings, in one of the contiguous buildings, while the licensed physical therapist assistant is rendering care.
 The supervising licensed physical therapist shall be constantly available through electronic communications for consultation or for recall to the area where the licensed physical therapist assistant is rendering care.